metova/MetovaAnalytics/README.md

  <br/>
 </p>

-MetovaAnalytics is a universal analytics framework for handling analytics events with any number of analytics providers.
+Metova Analytics is a universal analytics framework for handling analytics events with any number of analytics providers.

 - [Requirements](#requirements)
 - [Communication](#communication)